zzithu/VoIP-CallQual/README.md

 ## TODO List

---Currently the GUI is the main class which is fine, but it needs to have the proper connections to the packet gatherer --If anyone is interested in training a model, simulating errors, or gathering any sorts of incorrect pcaps for testing --StaticErrorDetection could have more checks within it --StaticErrorDetection has some dirty checks (IE SIP errors are a keyword match, consider a more thorough approach) --Gui is okay, but could be nicer
+- Currently the GUI is the main class which is fine, but it needs to have the proper connections to the packet gatherer
+- If anyone is interested in training a model, simulating errors, or gathering any sorts of incorrect pcaps for testing
+- StaticErrorDetection could have more checks within it
+- StaticErrorDetection has some dirty checks (i.e., SIP errors are a keyword match, consider a more thorough approach)
+- GUI is okay, but could be nicer
---The gui does not automatically update with packets, there is some details in the packet gatherer but there could be more there
+- The GUI does not automatically update with packets; there are some details in the packet gatherer, but there could be more there
---If you come up with additional functions, feel free to add them (For one is more in depth log analysis rather than spitting out all the information)
+- If you come up with additional functions, feel free to add them (for example, more in-depth log analysis rather than spitting out all the information)
+- Packet gatherer primarily focuses on SIP packets, can expand to allow additional packets
+- Packet gatherer may be missing fields in the dataframe; if this is the case, add them
+- Buttons on GUI need proper functionality:
+  - Error logs should show error packets
+  - Errors should update properly
+- Additional categories for organization:
---Packet gatherer primarily focuses on sip packets, can expand to allow additional packets --Packet gatherer may be missing fields in dataframe, if this is the case add them --Buttons on GUI need proper functionality >> Error logs should show errors packets, errors should update properly --Additional categories for organization.
-While this has been explored and the dictionary should cover this, they are not currently implemented
+  - While this has been explored and the dictionary should cover this, they are not currently implemented
---Since this is not tested, we may need to flush the packetgatherer buffer.
+- Since this is not tested, we may need to flush the packet gatherer buffer.

-** This is not an exhaustive list, I just came up with these and there are likely more things that I may gloss over or just come as a result from testing **
+**This is not an exhaustive list.
+I just came up with these, and there are likely more things that I may gloss over or that may arise during testing.**

 #### Message me with concerns or questions.